reheatvet/notes/content/⭐ Getting Started with dApps.md

 📄 Docs: N/A

-Similar to Vemeal and Eatgreen, Ecomeal rewards plastic-free dining habits.
+Ecomeal rewards plastic-free dining habits.
 Submit photos of your meals and get rewarded!
+The more eco friendly ingredients you're using, the higher rewards you will get.
+Plus, if you submit two times in a day or one meal a day for five days, you will earn bonus B3tr!

 On top of rewarding your daily meal submissions, they also offer quests and sustainable recipes 😋

-Support channels: Telegram
+**Support channels: Telegram**

 #ecomeal
 ___
 ## 💧 Bubbles
-⌚ **Status: Endorsed, not yet active, in grace period**
+⌚ **Status: Endorsed, not yet active**

 📄 Docs: N/A

 Bubbles reward users for using refillable bottles, preferably with a faucet in clear view.
 Refill, scan, earn.

-Uses a passport NFT system as security and partners with multiple community NFT projects for reward multipliers.
+Uses a passport NFT[^1]  system as security and partners with multiple community NFT projects for reward multipliers.

-Support channels: Discord
+**Support channels: Discord**

 #bubbles
 ___